gnosia93/eliminate-db-hotblock/readme.md

 Many application services become to face critical performance problems, especially with database area.

-For normal heavy read and write bottleneck with wide range of items, we can easy mitigate or eliminate performance problems with mamy solutions.
+For normal heavy read and write bottleneck with wide range of items, we can easy mitigate or eliminate performance problems with variouse solutions.
 But if you meet performance issues with narrow range of hot write dataset, it is not easy to deal with.

-Databse sharding or adoption of NOSQL could be one candidate solution, but update to certain items .. it is another service issues and connect to your business risk.
+Databse sharding or adoption of NOSQL could be one candidate solution, but What if an update is concentrated on one or two items, it become big service issues and can be connected with your business risk.

 In this blog post, I wanna share with you how to eliminate database hot block with Amazon Elasticache, and demonstrate performnce gain when you replace database update operation into redis memory base update.